April 15, 2026

 9 – Time isn’t as abundant as you think

 You waste time like it’s renewable, like there’s always another stretch coming where you’ll finally get serious.
 There isn’t.
 Time just slowly disappears while you’re “busy” doing meaningless shit.
 It’s only when you start billing your time as a consultant that it really clicks: every hour suddenly has a price tag.
 As it turns out, time isn’t just money, it’s everything.
-You can make more money, fix most mistakes, even recover from a few disasters, but you don’t get a single minute back.
+You can make more money, fix most mistakes, even recover from a few disasters, but you can’t get a single minute back.
 Treat time like it matters earlier on, because eventually you’ll realize it’s the only thing that ever did.

 10 – When the kids plead you for a dog, say no

 The kids will promise to take the lead on everything: walks, feeding, training, play time, emotional support.
-Then the dog shows up, spends the first 24 hours biting everyone’s toes like a tiny land shark, and every responsibility quietly transfers to you as if outlined in an exit clause buried deep in a consulting agreement you clearly didn’t read.
+Then the puppy shows up, spends the first 24 hours biting everyone’s toes like a tiny land shark, and every responsibility quietly transfers to you as if outlined in an exit clause buried deep in a consulting agreement you clearly didn’t write or sign.
 Jack arrived as the “family dog” and immediately became your dog.
 You didn’t need another responsibility, yet here you are with a full-time furry shadow who’s claimed your bed as his own.
 You won’t complain, because he’s your best friend and sidekick, but let’s not pretend this was a group decision.
 You got completely played.

 Jack’s cute, but a real pain in the ass and he’s your dog